Canonical form of a deformed Poisson bracket spacetime: Summary

 The lapse, shift, and phase-space variables have been calculated in the Schwarzschild and Gullstrand-Painl{\'e}ve gauges and shown to lead to the correct line elements.
 The homogeneous gauge has also been determined, and with a proper identification of the time variable reproduces the metric from which the GUP was derived.
 Thus, three choices of gauge have been shown to give charts that would be obtained from different choices of coordinates.

 Simple scalar and dust matter fields have been coupled to the geometry.
-The present method bridges the gap between static geometries and their potential dynamical origin.
+The procedure used here could help elucidate the dynamical origin of some static geometries.
 The coupling to a scalar field would allow the study of quasinormal modes or Hawking evaporation, to name just two examples.
 Coupling to dust allows gravitational collapse to be studied, as well as providing a clock.

 Although starting from heuristic arguments, the GUP spacetime, which can give black hole, wormhole, and remnant solutions, has been cast into a consistent canonical formalism that can covariantly give different charts depending on the choice of gauge.
 The next step is to study the dynamics.